aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/get-max-range/_index.md

 range = sheet.getCells().createRange(0, 0, maxRow + 1, maxColumn + 1);
 ```

-## **Getting max data range**
+## **Getting Max Data Range**
-In most cases, we only need to obtain all the ranges containing all the data, even if the empty cells outside the range are formatted.
+In most cases, we only need to obtain the range that contains all the data, even if the empty cells outside the range are formatted.
-And the settings about shapes, tables, and pivot tables will be ignored.
+Settings related to shapes, tables, and pivot tables are ignored.

 ```javascript
 const path = require("path");